 Japan continues to downplay or deny the crimes against humanity committed by its military during the Second Sino-Japanese War and the Second World War.

-A new secondary school history textbooks released by Japan's Ministry of Education at the start of 2005 describes the massacre at Nanking as an "incident" with relatively few causalities.
+A new secondary school history textbook released by Japan's Ministry of Education at the start of 2005 describes the massacre at Nanking as an "incident" with relatively few causalities.
 The invasion of China is called an "advancement".
 References to the mass rape and sexual enslavement of women and girls are not included.

-The release of the revised textbook inflames underlying tension between China and Japan.
+The release of the textbook inflames underlying tension between China and Japan.
 Demonstrators mob Japanese government buildings and businesses within China, calling on Japan to admit to and apologise for its war crimes.

 Japanese officials, however, continue to question the extent of the massacre.
 In June 2007 about 100 parliamentarians from Japan's ruling Liberal Democratic Party publicly state that documents from the Japanese Government archive indicate that only about 20,000 people were killed.